xibosignage/xibo-manual/source/en/media_module_stocks.md

 # Stocks

-The Stocks Widget displays trade price information for stock listings when added to a Layout.
+The Stocks Widget displays trade price information for stock listings.

 {nonwhite}
 {cloud}

-The Stocks Module is configured for **Xibo in the Cloud** customers, with an API key provided as part of the service, so please skip the installation steps detailed below.
-Proceed with the set-up from the **Add Stocks Widget** section.
+The Stocks Module is configured for **Xibo in the Cloud** customers with an API key provided as part of the service, so please skip the installation steps detailed below.
+Proceed with the set-up from the **Add Widget** section.
 {/cloud}

 **Non-Xibo in the Cloud customers please follow the installation steps as detailed below.**